woocommerce/qit-documentation/docs/cli/scripting.md

 ### Script Runner (Choose between NPM, Composer, Make)

 Script runners can be used to execute our bash script `qit.sh`.
 You can choose the script runner that best suits your needs.
-We'll provide examples for NPM, Composer, and Make.
+Below you can find some examples we've put together for NPM, Composer, and Make.

 <p class="warn">The <strong>build</strong> command in this script is just an example, and should be modified to fit your actual build process that generates the plugin zip that can be installed in a WordPress site.</p>